This Healthy Oatmeal Cookie Recipe is simple, yet delicious! Baked to perfection with crisp edges and warm chewy

 - To make them gluten free: Use your favorite 1:1 gluten free flour to suit your dietary preferences and needs.

-- Add ins: I recommend adding some chopped nuts, other dried fruit, or chocolate chips if you want to make them more like my vegan oatmeal chocolate chip cookies and if you want to mix things up a bit!
+- Topping and mix-in ideas: I recommend adding some chopped nuts, other dried fruit, or chocolate chips if you want to make them more like my vegan oatmeal chocolate chip cookies and if you want to mix things up a bit!

 What kind of oats should you use to make oatmeal cookies?